If you like the itinerary below please quote REF INDIA 2835 when enquiring for further details.

 Alternatively you may like modify this trip with your own Holiday Wish List

 Welcome to India!
 You will be met upon arrival in Delhi and transferred to your hotel.

 Enjoy a sightseeing tour of Old Delhi this morning, taking in the Red Fort, Jama Masjid mosque and the bazaars of Chandni Chowk.
 This afternoon, enjoy a tour of New Delhi, designed by the eminent Sir Edward Lutyens.
 Highlights include the India Gate, Rajpath and bustling Connaught Place.
 A visit is also made to Qutab Minar, essentially a massive tower built to proclaim the arrival of Islam in the 11th century.

-Dominated by Meherangarh Fort which sits majestically atop a hill, Jodhpur is known as the Blue City.
-This is because of the coloured houses in the old town, painted indigo.
-We’ll enjoy some touring this morning in this colourful Rajasthani city, taking in the mighty fort and bazaars of the old city which are gathered around the city’s tall clock tower.
-The afternoon is free.
+Dubbed the Blue City due to the distinctive colour of its old town houses, the city is dominated by the grand Meherangarh Fort which sits on a hilltop within the ancient walls of the old city.
+We’ll enjoy sightseeing in this colourful city, taking in the mighty for and bazaars of the old city which are gathered around the city’s tall clock tower.

 Today we will transfer you approx. 6 hours to Udaipur.
 Enroute we visit Ranakpur, a small town tucked away in a remote valley and famed for its beautiful 14th century Jain temples.
 We then continue onto Udaipur.